DIY Stained Wooden Easter Eggs

-Second, I don’t always get giddy about my projects, but I’m making an exception for these eggs.
+Second, I don’t always get giddy about my projects, but I’m making an exception for these DIY Stained Wooden Easter Eggs.
 I thought the way the stain bled under the tape might bother me, but it doesn’t!
 That bleed gave the eggs a bit of a safari feel, which I’m really into right now.
 I think I could get away with displaying these eggs long past Easter without people wondering why I still have Easter decor out.

 Last, since the eggs are wood, I can also sand them down and start over if I decide I want something different.
 You know how much I love projects that can be restyled or repurposed!
 Everything is fair game for a makeover around here!

 Items used to make these DIY Stained Wooden Easter Eggs –

 12 Wooden Eggs (2.5 inches x 1.75 inches)